piotr-rzepa/cloud-resume-challenge/README.md

 #### CloudFront

-The resume page is available via both S3 Bucket Public Endpoint and CloudFront Distribution Domain Name.
+The resume page is available only via CloudFront Distribution Name.
+The S3 Bucket serving the static content is private - OAC (Origin Access Control) is configured and associated with CloudFront Distribution to allow entering the resume page only from CDN.
 The requests from HTTP are redirected to HTTPS.
 CloudFront Distribution is contained within `template.yaml` as a part of Infrastructure as Code setup.